 Federal financial aid is available for students who meet federal eligibility requirements, and institutional financial aid is available to students who qualify for need-based financial aid during the academic year.
 There is no separate application process for summer aid, but students are expected to comply with any individual requests made by SFS.

 Once you register, your eligibility will be determined and you will receive an updated eligibility notification via email.
-SFS will will release notices of aid eligibility (or revised eligibility) on a weekly basis beginning May 1, 2020.
+SFS will will release notices of aid eligibility (or revised eligibility) on a weekly basis beginning TBD.

 Please note that financial aid is not available for costs associated with summer housing and meals.
 Additionally, financial aid eligibility is subject to change if registration changes.

-The deadline to drop a summer course is Monday, June 8 at 11:59 PM (through Workday).
-Students should double-check the class schedules, given the new block scheduling and length of term to ensure it works with their summer schedules.
+The deadline to drop a summer course is Friday, May 21 at 11:59 PM (through Workday).
+Students should double-check the class schedules, given the new block scheduling and length of term to ensure it works with their summer schedules ahead of time.

-Students who drop from a course by 11:59 pm on Monday, June 8 will receive a 100% refund of tuition and related fees.
-A Dropped course does not appear on the transcript.
-The visiting application fee of $50 is non-refundable.
+Students who drop from a course by 11:59 pm on Friday, May 21 will receive a 100% refund of tuition and related fees.
+A dropped course does not appear on the transcript.

-Students who withdraw from a course after 11:59 pm on Monday, June 8 will not receive a refund of tuition and related fees.
+Students who withdraw from a course after 11:59 pm on their first day of class will not receive a refund of tuition and related fees.
 A withdrawn course appears on the transcript with a grade ‘WDR’.

 Billing and Payment